 Group Workshops

-We offer free, bespoke group visits for university and college students to enrich your course or student experience.
+We offer free, bespoke group visits for college and university students to enrich your course or student experience.

 Each session is tailored to your needs and led by our education team.
-Topics we regularly cover include botany, plant science, evolution and conservation.
+Topics we regularly cover include botany, plant science, biodiversity skills and plant evolution.
 Sessions are typically held outdoors and begin with a short introduction to the Botanic Garden.
 Students will benefit from hands-on learning, exclusive access to our living collections and insights from our staff and researchers.

-These sessions are open to any higher education group — whether that’s a course cohort, student society, subject-specific club or an interdisciplinary team with an interest in plants and the natural world.
+Sessions are open to any further or higher education group, whether that’s a course cohort, student society or subject-specific club.

 Planning your visit